Kavan1518/SMS/README.md

-# SMS
+# Project1
-This is a Student Management System project.
+This is a project.